Petrol, Diesel Prices Come Down in Gujarat, Maharashtra, Punjab: Check Fuel rates in Your State

 Subscribe to Our Newsletter Today!

-Petrol, Diesel Prices Come Down in Gujarat, Maharashtra, Punjab: Check Fuel rates in Your State
+Petrol, Diesel Prices Come Down in These States: Check Fuel Rates in Your State

 Petrol in Delhi is being sold at Rs 96.72 a litre, while diesel is being sold at Rs 89.62 a litre.